Skip to content

 How does this role align to the green agenda?

-Agriculture is currently moving towards more sustainable ways of farming and agronomy is part of this shift.
-Agronomists can advise on less energy intensive cropping systems, which can make a significant impact on reducing farming’s greenhouse gas emissions.
+Agriculture is currently moving towards more sustainable ways of farming and agronomy is central to this shift.
+Agronomists advise on less energy intensive cropping systems, which significantly reduce farming’s greenhouse gas emissions.

-Agronomists also have a role to play in developing climate resistant farming systems that will withstand the future pressures of climate change and continue to yield strong crops.
+Agronomists also contribute to developing climate-resistant farming systems that can withstand the future pressures of climate change and continue to yield strong crops.
 Building resilience both within the soil, and within the organisations they work for, is key to an Agronomist’s remit.
-Working alongside Crop Researchers, Agronomists can introduce farmers to the most innovative ways of using their land.
-The soil management planning they undertake can both minimise the environmental impact of growing crops and mitigate against climate change and the challenges it presents to future crop production.
+In addition to improving crop productivity, Agronomists can promote biodiversity by advising on habitat management and introducing beneficial wildlife into the farm ecosystem.

 A young woman in a laboratory is looking at seedlings growing in soil.
 She is wearing a white lab coat.